haardikk21/affogato/README.md

 1. Rollups: Three caffeinated rollups deployed with Arbitrum Sepolia as the parent chain
 2. Hyperlane Core: Core Hyperlane contracts deployed on each rollup to enable message passing between chains
+3. Token Bridges: Arbitrum token bridge contracts deployed on each rollup + a bridged USDC token for filler inventory rebalancing in demo ETH/USDC swaps
-3. Open Intents Contracts: ERC-7683 based contracts from the Open Intents Framework used for the onchain intent creation and settlement across all rollups
+4. Open Intents Contracts: ERC-7683 based contracts from the Open Intents Framework used for the onchain intent creation and settlement across all rollups
-4. Filler: Offchain filler/solver node listening to the caffeinated nodes for new intents being created, and subsequently filling the orders on the destination chains from a token inventory it maintains
+5. Filler: Offchain filler/solver node listening to the caffeinated nodes for new intents being created, and subsequently filling the orders on the destination chains from a token inventory it maintains
-5. Rebalancer: Offchain component of the filler node that is periodically rebalancing its own token inventory across the different rollups utilizing Arbitrum's native bridge
+6. Rebalancer: Offchain component of the filler node that is periodically rebalancing its own token inventory across the different rollups utilizing Arbitrum's native ETH bridge and deployed token bridges
-6. UI: Frontend interface
+7. UI: Frontend interface

 ## Rollups